Battle of Dujaila: Prelude

 Following the setbacks at the Hanna on 21 January 1916, Lieutenant-General Aylmer's Tigris Corps spent the month of February refitting and collecting reinforcements.
 Despite the pause, the Tigris Corps was still unable to be brought back up to full strength.
 The 13th (Western) Division had been dispatched as reinforcements from Egypt where it was being brought back to strength following its evacuation from Gallipoli.
 However, by the end of February, only the 13th Division's first battalions had reached the theatre, and only two of those had been transported up river by end of February.

 The British position at Kut was becoming more desperate.
 Food stocks were estimated to last only until the middle of April, even with the discovery of an additional store of grain in late January.
 Additionally, there was the concern that time was running out in another way: the weather.
 Based on the known weather patterns of the region, the latest that the Anglo-Indian Tigris Corps could expect favourable weather to hold was the middle of March.
 After that, the spring thaw would be in full swing.
 Combined with the coming rainy season, it would turn the areas along the banks of the Tigris into a flooded quagmire.

-Many of battalions of the Tigris Corps remained understrength at the end of March 1916.
+Many battalions of the Tigris Corps remained understrength at the end of March 1916.
 The problem was particularly acute with the British battalions and the British officers of the Indian Army units.
 To deal with this, survivors of several units were amalgamated into battalions which approached full strength.
 Furthermore, replacement drafts meant for units besieged in Kut were formed into provisional units.
 These provisional units included the Highland Battalion (survivors of 2nd Black Watch and 1st Seaforth Highlanders), Norsets (replacement drafts for 2nd Norfolk and 2nd Dorset regiments in Kut), Composite Dogra Battalion (37th Dogras and 41st Dogras) and the Composite Territorials (remnants of 1/5th Buffs (East Kent Regiment) and 1/4th Hampshire).